thesauri/dpad-compose/README.md

     /* [...] */
 ```

-Then, whenever we gain focus, we'll call the bring into view requester with the user-passed padding added:
+Then, whenever we gain focus, we call the bring into view requester with the user-passed padding added to the item's inherent size:

 ```kotlin
 fun Modifier.dpadFocusable(